afiore/underlying/circe/src/main/tut/README.md

 val draftDoc: DocumentWorkflow = Draft(Document(Id("xyz"), "draft doc"))
 ```

-The JSON representation of `draftDoc` will in fact be the default one produced by circe's
+The JSON representation of `draftDoc` is in fact the default one produced by circe's
 automatic derivation:

 ```tut